gopheracademy/gopheracademy-web/content/advent-2015/gopy.md

 As you have seen in [libc-hooking-go-shared-libraries](https://blog.gopheracademy.com/advent-2015/libc-hooking-go-shared-libraries/), creating a `C` shared library is not particularly complicated but the process does involve a few steps.

-[gopy](https://github.com/go-python/gopy) automates the drudgery work of creating a `CPython` C-extension module out of a `Go` package: eventually allowing you to write nice concurrent libraries in `Go` and share them with your `CPython` friends.
+[gopy](https://github.com/go-python/gopy) automates the drudgery work of creating a `CPython-2` C-extension module out of a `Go` package: eventually allowing you to write nice concurrent libraries in `Go` and share them with your `CPython` friends.
 Given a `Go` package, `gopy` will:

 - inspects the `Go` package
 - extracts the exported `types`, `funcs`, `vars` and `consts`
-- creates a `Go` package that `cgo` exports the exported entities
+- creates a `cgo` package that exports these entities to `C`
-- creates a `C` extension module, using the `CPython` API, calling these `cgo` exported entities
+- creates a `C` extension module, using the `CPython-2` API, calling these `cgo` exported entities
 - compiles everything together into a `.so` shared object

 ## Installation